onecommons/unfurl/docs/jobs.rst

 Undeploy (teardown)
 =====================

-The undeploy (:cli:`teardown<unfurl-teardown>`) workflow builds a plan where resources are deleted from the edges to the root, based on the topology's dependency graph -- essentially the reverse order of how it was deployed.
+The undeploy workflow (invoked by the :cli:`unfurl teardown<unfurl-teardown>` command) builds a plan where resources are deleted from the edges to the root, based on the topology's dependency graph -- essentially the reverse order of how it was deployed.

 A resource will be excluded from deletion if any of the following are true:

 * It was not created by the deployment (e.g. it was `discovered <Resource Discovery>`).
 This can be overridden by the :cli:`--destroyunmanaged<cmdoption-unfurl-deploy-destroyunmanaged>` job option.
 This is by the determined by the ``created`` field in the resource's status.

 * It is managed by another resource.
-In that case,the name of the resource that manages it is the value of its ``created`` field.
-(And it is the responsibility of the managing resource's delete operation to also delete this resource).
+In that case, the name of the resource that manages it is the value of its ``created`` field.
+In this case, it is the responsibility of the managing resource's delete operation to also delete this resource.

 * Its status has ``protected`` set to true.